Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following items are a summary of the material that was covered in the above illustrations.
+The items below are a review of the material that was covered above.

-- 16 to 18-year-old drivers are the costliest to insure, with the cost nearing $484 per month if full coverage is included
+- Teen drivers pay the highest rates, costing up to $484 per month if full coverage is included

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.